PatrickPowers777/MusicFF/README.md

 # Music >>

 Music >> (fast forward) is an application designed to make musicians' financial and exposure lives easier and faster.
-Push content to multiple social media sites without having to go to them one by one, chat with fans in the chat room, or even sell tickets/merchandise.
+Push content to multiple social media sites without having to go to them one by one, chat with fans in the chat room, or even sell tickets/merchandise, all while listening to music.
 This app was designed using the MEAN stack, that is, with MongoDB, Express, Angular, and Nodejs.

 Visit at https://desolate-woodland-99230.herokuapp.com/